datanav/docs/documentation/data-synchronization/insert-pattern.rst

 	    "type": "dtl",
 	    "rules": {
 	      "default": [
-	        ["comment", "removing deleted entities and entities which have already been processed and stored in the sink dataset"], ["discard",
+	        ["comment", "removing existing entities, deleted entities and entities which have already been processed and stored in the sink dataset"], ["discard",
 	          ["or",
+	            ["in", "<rdf:type>", "_S.rdf:type"],
 	            ["eq", "_S._deleted", true],
 	            ["is-empty",
 	              ["hops", {